yucongkoo/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:

-**Value proposition**:  manage customers' contact for existing/potential insurance contracts faster than GUI driven apps
+Manage customers' contact for existing/potential insurance contracts faster than GUI driven apps, alongside helping users increase the chance of sealing deals with customers.

 ## User stories